/TINTAGEL North Cornwall, England – The Legendary Birthplace of King Arthur

 Source: http://www.tintagelweb.co.uk/images/St%20Nectans%20Glen%20Photos/paul2.jpg

 An area of world-class beauty, St. Nectan’s Glen has a magnificent waterfall in the midst of a woodland.
-This area was also appointed as the Site of Special Scientific Interest (SSSI) because of the rare kinds of plants present in the area.
+This area was also appointed as a Site of Special Scientific Interest (SSSI) because of the rare kinds of plants present in the area.

 4. Rocky Valley